Transformation Fetish

 Psychology

 Proposed accounts link the appeal to fantasies of escape, surrender of control, novelty, self-reinvention, or eroticised helplessness as identity dissolves, and to early imprinting on transformation scenes common in cartoons, mythology, and fantasy fiction.
+Fan surveys and community discussion frequently trace the interest back to specific childhood media moments.
 It overlaps conceptually with the statue and doll fetish (agalmatophilia), with size-change interests such as the giantess fetish and shrinking fetish, and with furry interests.
-Empirical study is sparse, and absent distress or impairment it is clinically irrelevant.
+Empirical study is sparse, so these mechanisms stay general; absent distress or impairment the interest is clinically irrelevant.

 Prevalence & culture